Georeactor/georeactor-blog/posts/baarle.md

 <img src="/blog-images/baarle-4.png" alt="OpenStreetMap screenshot with buildings having non-square shapes to fit inside the border"/>
 <br/>

-Though the historical Baarle could have been more criss-crossed by borders, it seemed to have been simplified.
-I decided to search the map to find which buildings currently sit in both countries.
+Though the historical Baarle could have been more criss-crossed by strange borders, today it is more clarified.
+I decided to search the map for buildings currently sitting in both countries.
 Only a few are open to the public:

 - Drankenhandel Hoefnagels - a beer store embracing its border status.
 This is part of the world's smallest counter-enclave.
 Before both countries adopted the Euro, they had two prices and two cash registers.
 The border goes right through where the beer bottles meet above the door.
 It's closed on Mondays.

 <img src="/blog-images/baarle-5.jpeg" alt="A beer store and parking lot with a mural showing Dutch and Belgian beers meeting"/>
 <br/>

 - Goossens wonen en slapen - this is an ordinary furniture store.
 Google gives its address as a service entrance in the Netherlands, but the parking and customer entrance are totally in Belgium.
-The Dutch side had this odd siding which looks like filled (or slideable?) doorways.
+The Dutch side had this odd service entrance (?).

 <img src="/blog-images/baarle-6.jpeg" alt="A blank wall"/>
 <br/>

-- Zeeman (clothing store with cleaning and kitchen sections; think TJ Maxx).
+- Zeeman (clothing store with cleaning and kitchen sections; think TJ Maxx) has an entrance on the Dutch side.
 On Sunday night there were kids doing bicycle tricks over the border on the sidewalk.
-Inside there was a cute yet understated border marker.
+There was a cute yet understated border marker in the window.
 I bought slippers and Q-tips.

 <img src="/blog-images/baarle-7.jpeg" alt="An aisle of a department store with a stripe of color and two flags representing the border."/>
 <br/>